Jiu-Jitsu is in Kajukenbo

-Kajukenbo and Kosho-Ryu have been studied under Sr. Grand Master Tony Bowles for the past 25 years, and Prof. Bishop does an excellent job of explaining how Jujutsu (Kajukenbo) has always been in the fabric of Kajukenbo.
+Kajukenbo and Kosho-Ryu have been studied under Sr. Grand Master Tony Bowles for the past 25 years.
+Prof. Bishop explains how jiu-jitsu (Kajukenbo) has always been in the fabric of Kajukenbo.

-Jujitsu is all the rage due in significant part to the Gracie family’s efforts.
-Their exploits have changed the way of thinking for many of today’s karate and kung fu stylists.
+jiu-jitsu is all the rage due in significant part to the Gracie family’s efforts.
+Their exploits have changed the way many of today’s karate, and kung fu stylists think.
 No longer can others claim that they don’t need to grapple because they will finish a fight before it goes to the ground.
 In answer to this assertion, the Gracie’s have taken on all comers and proved that you better know how to grapple if you want to be prepared to defend yourself on the street.
-Although this concept of adding grappling techniques to martial artists’ knowledge may seem like a new idea, it’s not.
-Decades before the Gracie family brought their jujitsu to America, the founders of Kajukenbo were incorporating jujitsu techniques into their new system.
+Although this concept of adding grappling techniques to martial artists’ knowledge may seem new, it’s not.
+Decades before the Gracie family brought their jujitsu to America, the founders of Kajukenbo were incorporating jiu-jitsu techniques into their new system.

 Should you prepare yourself for this eventually?
 If you are into sports karate, you will never need grappling skills, but if you’re interested in self-defense, you better know what to do if somebody tackles you before you can punch or kick them.

-There are all kinds of grappling systems, such as judo, jujitsu, aikido, Chinna, and wrestling.
-Jujitsu is quite possibly the most versatile of these systems because it includes techniques similar to those in popular grappling systems.
-Jujitsu contains the joint locks found in aikido and China and the throws and ground fighting techniques found in judo and wrestling.
+Numerous grappling systems exist, such as judo, jiu-jitsu, aikido, chinna, and wrestling.
+Jujitsu is possibly the most versatile of these systems because it includes techniques similar to those in other popular grappling systems.
+Jiu-jitsu contains the joint locks in aikido and Chinese martial arts and the throws and ground fighting techniques in judo and wrestling.
 It also includes a myriad of strikes, kicks, and chokes.

-Although classical jujitsu joint locks are used in Kajukenbo, many are altered so that they can be executed from karate stances such as the cat stance or horse stance.
-Using these stances, the stepping patterns become more compact, and transitions into karate techniques can be made quickly and smoothly.
-An example of this alteration would be a defense against a straight thrusting knife attack.
-A jujitsu stylist will often step back and turn in a circular movement that goes away from the thrust.
+A jiu-jitsu stylist will often step back and turn in a circular movement that goes away from the thrust.
 After seizing the attacker’s wrist, step back again with the opposite foot and turn in the reverse direction to complete an inward wrist lock.
 A Kajukenbo stylist would take a quick step to the side and turn into a cat stance in the same scenario.
-The attacker’s wrist would then be caught from this position.
+The attacker’s wrist would then be caught in this position.
 Instead of stepping back to execute the wrist lock, the Kajukenbo stylist would rotate back toward the attacker to achieve the wrist lock.
 From that position, the defender can control the attacker and execute a low kick to further expedite the takedown.

-In cases where the attacker is not armed, Ju-Jitsu techniques can be used at any time during a self-defense combination.
+In cases where the attacker is not armed, jiu-jitsu techniques can be used anytime during a self-defense combination.
 They may be the first technique executed and then followed up with a takedown or strike, or they may be executed after the attacker is softened up with strikes or kicks.

-In conclusion, Kajukenbo stylists discovered long ago that, with little modification, jujitsu techniques blend well in combination with their karate and kung fu techniques and greatly enhance their effectiveness in self-defense combinations.
+In conclusion, Kajukenbo stylists discovered long ago that, with little modification, jiu-jitsu techniques blend well in combination with their karate and kung fu techniques and greatly enhance their effectiveness in self-defense combinations.

 The direct result of American resourcefulness is Kajukenbo.
 It is also America’s first martial art system, founded in 1949 in the U.S. Territory of Hawaii.
 The concept of Kajukenbo came about in 1947 when five Hawaiian martial arts masters, calling themselves the “Black Belt Society,” started a project to develop an unbeatable self-defense system.
 Among these five creative men was Peter Choo, the Hawaii welterweight boxing champion and a Tang Soo Do black belt.
-Frank Ordonez, a Sekeino Jujitsu black belt.
+Frank Ordonez, a Sekeino jiu-jitsu black belt.
 Joe Holck, a Kodokan Judo black belt.
-Clarence Chang, a master of Sil-lum Pai kung fu.
-And Adriano D. Emperado, a Chinese Kenpo black belt, and Escrima master.
+Clarence Chang, a master of Sil-lum Pai kung-fu and Adriano D. Emperado, a Chinese Kenpo black belt and Escrima master.

-Kenpo would be the heart of this system that included tang soo do kicks, jujitsu joint locks, judo throws, and sil-lum pai circular techniques.
+Kenpo would be the heart of this system, including tang soo do kicks, jujitsu joint locks, judo throws, and sil-lum pai circular techniques.
 Joe Holck suggested that the name of this new system should be “Kajukenbo.”
-Ka for karate, Ju for judo and jujitsu, Ken for Kenpo, and Bo for Chinese boxing (kung fu).
+Ka for karate, Ju for judo and jiu-jitsu, Ken for Kenpo, and Bo for Chinese boxing (kung fu).
 Since those early days, Kajukenbo has grown into a major martial art that is practiced worldwide.